SeanNesdoly/amine-kamen.lab.mcgill.ca/content/home/extra/hero.md

 +++
 # Hero widget.
 widget = "hero"  # Do not modify this line! active = false # Activate this widget? true/false weight = 10  # Order that this section will appear.

-title = "Academic"
+title = "Viral Vectors and Vaccines Bioprocessing Group"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = ""